 - Newborn procedures

-It’s important to remember that a birth preferences plan is not a contract or an order form you are submitting to your health care provider to fill in.
-It is simply a tool to communicate what is important to you to your care team.
-Together, you will work with your care team to make the best decisions that are right for the health of you and your baby.
-Remember to ask questions and stay informed.
+It’s important to remember that a birth plan is not a contract or an order form.
+It is simply a tool to communicate with the care team.
+They will help you make choices that are right for both of you and for your baby.

-Flexibility is essential during labor and birth and will serve you well in caring for a baby.
+While setting goals and having a plan are valuable, it is rare that everything goes exactly as planned.
 While determining goals and having a plan are valuable, it is rare that everything goes exactly as planned.
-For example, sometimes labor is longer than expected or complications may arise.
-Interventions may be recommended for the health and safety of the birthing person and their baby.
-This provides a good opportunity for birthing people and their partners to ask questions and make informed decisions when moving forward with interventions.
-Try to have a flexible mindset to avoid disappointment.
+For example, sometimes labor is longer than expected or complications arise.
+Interventions may be needed for the health and safety of the birthing person and the baby.
+Remaining flexible is key.

 Be prepared for a long labor

-The average first labor lasts 15-24 hours, and inductions can last 24-72 hours, longer than most people think.
-If labor begins on its own and is not induced, much of it will be spent at home before going to the hospital.
-If labor is induced, set a pace for your pregnant partner and yourself in the early hours by eating, drinking, and resting in order to save as much energy as possible for the later stages of active labor, and pushing.
+Labor lasts longer than most people think.
+The average first labor is 15-24 hours, and inductions can be 24-72 hours.
+If labor begins on its own, much of it will be spent at home before going to the hospital.
+If labor is induced, set a pace for for the pregnant person in the early hours by eating, drinking, and resting in order to save as much energy as possible for the later stages of active labor.

-Self-care will be necessary.
 Supporting someone during labor and birth is physically and emotionally taxing.
-Wear comfortable clothes and stay hydrated and nourished like an athlete would.
-Take a minute to rest and stretch when you can.
+Wear comfortable clothes and stay hydrated and well-nourished.
+Take time to rest and stretch when you can.
 Don’t hesitate to ask your nurse provider for suggestions and support.

 Consider back up

-When someone you care for is in pain and asking for your help, hour after hour, it’s exhausting.
-And most birthing persons benefit from the support of more than one person.
-You might consider asking for additional support from a friend, loved one or professional labor doula.
-If you do, here are a few things to consider:
+People going through childbirth benefit from the support of more than one person.
+You might consider asking for additional support from a friend or loved one.
+If you do, here are a few things to think about:

-- Labor doulas are professionals who are skilled at providing physical and emotional support to pregnant people and their partners before, during, and after birth.
-Research shows that people who hire a doula are more likely to have a positive outcome, including shorter labors and a decreased risk of Cesarean birth.
-They are independent of your Kaiser Permanente care team and do not provide medical services or advice.
-If you choose to have a doula, you would hire and pay for them independently.
+You could also hire a labor doula.
+These professionals are skilled at giving physical and emotional support to pregnant people before, during, and after birth.
+Research shows that people who hire a doula are more likely to have a positive outcome, including shorter labors and a decreased risk of C-sections.

 Learning to breast/chestfeed can be challenging.
-Research shows that breastfeeding people are more likely to be successful when they have their partner’s encouragement and support.
-Prior to birth, learn as much about breastfeeding as you can with your partner.
-Learn how it works and where to go if they need help.
-After the baby is born, help with baby care so your partner can focus their energy on feeding.
+Research shows that breastfeeding people are more likely to be successful when they have a support person’s encouragement and support.
+Prior to birth, learn as much about breastfeeding as you can.
+After the baby is born, help with baby care so that they can focus on feeding.

-If family and friends offer discouraging, unwanted, or inaccurate advice, help your partner get to a breastfeeding support group or lactation consultant where they will get accurate, positive support.
-Help them get through the learning phase, which usually lasts about 4-6 weeks for breastfeeding to be well established.
-Help your partner to stay well hydrated and to eat well.
+If family and friends offer discouraging, unwanted, or inaccurate advice, help them get accurate, positive support.
+Help them get through the learning phase, which usually lasts about 4-6 weeks.
+Help them to stay hydrated and to eat well.

 Prepare for the 4th trimester

-Help at home in the first week(s) will allow you to focus on yourself and your partner and getting enough rest.
-Your partner’s job is to eat, drink, sleep, and take care of their body and the baby.
-Your job is the same with the addition of taking care of your partner.
+Their job is to take care of their body and the baby.
+Your job is the same, with the addition of taking care of them.
 Absent from this list are shopping, cooking, cleaning, and laundry.
-Consider welcoming the help of friends and family or hiring help.
-Enlist those who understand what your needs are and who will not overstep or bring stress into your home.
+Consider welcoming the help of friends and family.
+Enlist those who know what your needs are and will not overstep or bring stress into the home.

-- Baby blues are experienced by 50-80% in the first weeks after birth.
+The “baby blues” are experienced by 50-80% of new birth parents in the first weeks after birth.
 Symptoms come and go and include crying easily, anxiety, sadness, and feeling overwhelmed.
-If this lasts more than 2 weeks, call your care team.
+If this lasts more than 2 weeks, call the care team.

-- Postpartum depression or anxiety happens to 20% of people within the first year after giving birth.
-Symptoms are similar to those of baby blues but can last all day.
-These symptoms often impair their ability to function throughout the day and can also include anger, irritability, and abuse of alcohol or drugs.
-And require medical intervention.
-Encourage your partner to call their care team if they are experiencing signs of postpartum mood disorder.
+Postpartum depression or anxiety happens to 20% of people within the first year after giving birth.
+The symptoms are similar to those of the baby blues but can last all day and often impair their ability to function normally.
+Symptoms can also include anger, irritability, and abuse of alcohol or drugs.
+It sometimes requires medical intervention.
+Encourage them to contact their care team if they have signs of postpartum mood disorder.

-- Postpartum psychosis is rare, but a medical emergency if it arises.
-If your partner is experiencing extreme anxiety (is unable to calm themselves), has delusions, is losing touch with reality, or is having thoughts of harming themselves or the baby, do not think you can manage the situation.
+Postpartum psychosis is rare, but it is a medical emergency if it arises.
+If the person who gave birth is experiencing extreme anxiety and is unable to calm themselves, has delusions, is losing touch with reality, or is having thoughts of harming themselves or the baby, don’t try to manage the situation.
 Take them to the emergency room.

-Partners can experience PMD as well.
-If this describes you, please call your care team and seek help.
+Support people can experience PMD as well.
+If this describes you, call your care team and seek help.